 - Return Enhancement

-What to Watch Out For Due Diligence/Caveat Emptor
+What to Watch Out For Due Diligence/Caveat Emptor?

-- Allocation should consider overall risk
+- The allocation should consider the overall risk.

 Define Measurement Criteria

-- Compare the hedge fund strategies to those within a similar category to assess how funds performed
+- Compare the hedge fund strategies to those within a similar category to assess how funds performed.

-- A background check of the firm and assessment of its back-office operations are some of the qualitative aspects of due diligence.
+- A background check of the firm and an assessment of its back-office operations are some of the qualitative aspects of due diligence.

 A hedge fund definition is about securing gains and cutting down on losses.
 Effective hedge funds perform well based on concrete parameters and associated criteria for tangible reasons.
 Financial wizardry requires the right formula for success.
 Investors must be alert to get maximum returns and minimum losses from hedge funds.
 Capitalizing on markets (whether bull or bear) has never been easier.